 Water Vapor Formula

-The following formula is used to calculate the saturated water vapor pressure.
+The following (Buck) equation is commonly used to approximate the saturation water vapor pressure.

-• Where P is the saturated vapor pressure (kPA)
+• Where P is the saturation vapor pressure (kPa)

 Water Vapor Pressure Definition